 Specific Objectives (SO) What is a measure of success?
 Please use quantitative (Key Performance) and qualitative indicators, and link them to a point in time Which is the data source and methodology used [project data, study,] Who is responsible for monitoring and providing the data / information?
 When will it be collected?
-Baseline and target SO1: Validated safety and security, Methodology for safety validation of Project deliverables, minutes CCAM Partnership Baseline: HEADSTART improved robustness and resilience of working group meetings of Association, project methodology based on national of CCAM technologies and systems. . standardisation bodies and coordinators efforts (PEGASUS, VVMethods, chain, authorities and certification assessment bodies.
-European MOVE/MOSAR and StreetWise), bodies to set safety standards for highly automated vehicles operating on public roads. and international lists / databases of standards. international cooperation (SIPAdus, SAKURA) and EU projects (e.g. L3Pilot, ENSEMBLE, and HiDrive).
+Baseline and target SO1: Validated safety and security, improved robustness and resilience of CCAM technologies and systems. stakeholders along the CCAM value Project deliverables, minutes of working group meetings of standardisation bodies and assessment bodies.
+European CCAM Partnership Association, project coordinators Baseline: HEADSTART methodology based on national efforts (PEGASUS, VVMethods, MOVE/MOSAR and StreetWise), bodies to set safety standards for highly automated vehicles operating on public roads. and international lists / databases of standards. international cooperation (SIPAdus, SAKURA) and EU projects (e.g. L3Pilot, ENSEMBLE, and HiDrive).
 Target: Agreement on methodology, input to standards by relevant stakeholders by 2026 SO2: Secure and trustworthy interaction between road users, CCAM and "conventional" vehicles, infrastructure and services to achieve safer and more efficient transport flows (people and goods) and better use of infrastructure capacity.
 Number of incidents per 1.000.000 km driven on Large Scale Demo project sites and successfully addressing the causes of these incidents (including malfunctions e.g. false positive detections) from large scale demonstration projects.
-Project deliverables and results, assessment reports/surveys from demonstration projects Project Coordinators Baseline: Number of incidents 48 observed in current projects Target: 10% less annually reported incidents per 1.000.000 km driven in projects compared to baseline SO3: High public acceptance and adoption of CCAM solution by 2030 with a clear understanding of its benefits and limits as well as rebound effects.
+Project deliverables and results, assessment reports/surveys from demonstration projects Project Coordinators Baseline: Number of incidents 47 observed in current projects Target: 10% less annually reported incidents per 1.000.000 km driven in projects compared to baseline SO3: High public acceptance and adoption of CCAM solution by 2030 with a clear understanding of its benefits and limits as well as rebound effects.
 Impact of CCAM use on surrogate effects such as fleet composition (of CAV), number of CAV occupants carried, number of CAV VKT (vehicle kilometres travelled), load factors for goods.
 Survey on acceptance.
 Traffic counts in MS (via MS representation in the CCAM Partnership) and projects, surveys (e.g. from demonstration projects) Project Coordinators Baseline: Status of MS data from in 2021 Target: 30% improvement of surrogate effects compared to baseline (Baseline available during 2022, choice of surrogate effects starting with states representative group meeting) Baseline: Acceptance survey results from H2020 projects.
 Target: Increased acceptance in the two next surveys (2025, 2030).
 SO4: Better coordination of public and private R&I actions, large-scale testing and implementation plans in Europe.
 Active involvement of public and private members of CCAM Partnership, number of cross-border projects, involvement of MS, regional and local authorities.
 CCAM projects and deliverables CORDIS, CINEA, TRIMIS data Partnership Association supported by CSA projects and data from CINEA 75% of actors involved in the Large Scale Demos are also members of the CCAM Partnership.
 Baseline: 18 States (Member States and Associated Countries) in the first meeting of the CCAM States Representatives Group.

-47 Tools and methods available as of 2021, including from ARCADE (evaluation methodologies collection and data sharing framework) but also other projects like L3Pilot (Code of practice, taxonomy), SHOW, etc.
+46 Tools and methods available as of 2021, including from ARCADE (evaluation methodologies collection and data sharing framework) but also other projects like L3Pilot (Code of practice, taxonomy), SHOW, etc.

-$^{^{\}rm 48}$ Definition of incidents from the regulation for open road testing.
+$^{^{\}rm 47}$ Definition of incidents from the regulation for open road testing.